 Depending on the country your licence was issued in, you might have to re-sit your driving test in the UK.

 To help you get on the road legally, we’ve found out what you need to know about each type of licence.

-EU licence holders:
+EU driving licence in UK:

 ‘Designated’ countries licence types: